strimzi/strimzi-kafka-oauth/README.md

 In JAAS configuration we do four things:
 - Activate a specific JAAS login module - for Strimzi Kafka OAuth that is either:
-  - the `org.apache.kafka.common.security.oauthbearer.OAuthBearerLoginModule` class which implements Kafka's SASL_OAUTHBEARER authentication mechanism, or
+  - the `org.apache.kafka.common.security.oauthbearer.OAuthBearerLoginModule` class which implements Kafka's SASL/OAUTHBEARER authentication mechanism, or
-  - the `org.apache.kafka.common.security.plain.PlainLoginModule` class which implements Kafka's SASL_PLAIN authentication mechanism.
+  - the `org.apache.kafka.common.security.plain.PlainLoginModule` class which implements Kafka's SASL/PLAIN authentication mechanism.
 - Activate the custom principal builder - `io.strimzi.kafka.oauth.server.OAuthKafkaPrincipalBuilder`.
 - Activate the custom server callback that will provide server-side token validation:
-  - For `SASL_OAUTHBEARER` the callback class should be `io.strimzi.kafka.oauth.server.JaasServerOauthValidatorCallbackHandler`.
+  - For `SASL/OAUTHBEARER` the callback class should be `io.strimzi.kafka.oauth.server.JaasServerOauthValidatorCallbackHandler`.
-  - For `SASL_PLAIN` the callback class should be `io.strimzi.kafka.oauth.server.plain.JaasServerOauthOverPlainValidatorCallbackHandler`.
+  - For `SASL/PLAIN` the callback class should be `io.strimzi.kafka.oauth.server.plain.JaasServerOauthOverPlainValidatorCallbackHandler`.
 - Specify the configurations used by the login module, and by our custom extensions - the server callback handler and / or the login callback handler (which we will do in [the next step](#enabling-the-custom-callbacks)).

 JAAS configuration can be specified inside `server.properties` file using the listener-scoped `sasl.jaas.config` key.